uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 - **Over-requesting “just to be safe”**
   Leads to longer queue times and wasted resources.
-•	Over-requesting “just to be safe”
-   → leads to longer queue times and wasted resources
-•	Forgetting memory scales with CPUs
+- **Forgetting memory scales with CPUs”**
-   → --mem-per-cpu × CPUs can unintentionally request large totals
+  Using --mem-per-cpu × CPUs can unintentionally request large totals.
-•	Ignoring peak vs average usage
+- **Ignoring peak vs average usage”**
-   → short spikes matter (Grafana helps here)
+  Short spikes matter (Grafana helps here).
-•	Not re-tuning after pipeline changes
+- **Not re-tuning after pipeline changes”**
-   → different steps may have very different memory needs
+  Different steps may have very different memory needs.

 ---